nicoiosa/practico7Ejercicio1/README.md

 ## Contributing

-If you have a delicious recipe to share, feel free to contribute to the Rolling Food blog!
+If you have a delicious recipe to share, feel free to contribute to the Rolling Task List!
 Follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or recipe: `git checkout -b feature/your-recipe-name`.